Skip to main content

 }

-The update push of the Pipe stream is built on top of the RxRust stream, so the Pipe also provides the value_chain method for you to operate on the RxRust stream.
-Therefore, you can use RxRust operators such as filter, debounce distinct_until_change and other operations to reduce the frequency of updates.
+The update push of the Pipe stream is built on top of the rxRust stream, so Pipe also provides the method value_chain that lets you manipulate the rxRust stream.
+So you can use rxRust operators such as filter, debounce distinct_until_change and so on to reduce the frequency of updates.

 use ribir::prelude::*;